patrickokare/python-dev/README.md

 - Learn and apply core Python concepts
 - Improve problem-solving and coding fluency
 - Build a strong foundation for data engineering and backend development
-- Prepare for interviews and real-world software roles

 ## 🛠️ How to Use